 Please join us for a casual evening of networking with friends and colleagues.

 Hospitality night includes a selection of snacks, and refreshments.
 Cash bar is available.

 The hospitality night event provides a casual and relaxing end, rounding out a busy first day of the conference.

-Hospitality night is included with your participant conference registration and / or exhibitor fee, presenters and CTSC 2017 guests are invited.
+Hospitality night is included with your participant conference registration and / or exhibitor fee, presenters and all CTSC 2023 guests are invited.

 The reality is that consumer and commercial level technological developments are converging, opening up new possibilities for all technical security professionals who maintain strong technical and administrative skill sets across a wide knowledge base.

 At the same time, a wide variety of new technological threats are emerging, and these threats could compromise technical security and place tremendous demands on, and pose significant challenges to technical security programs, physical infrastructure and the information technology architecture.